 - HTTP, HTTPS, and SOCKS5 support.
 Works with Instagram's Android and iOS API paths, as well as with anti-detect browsers emulating mobile devices.

 - Ethical sourcing.
-Ethically sourced carrier IPs have significantly lower block rates because they aren't contaminated by prior abuse.
+Ethically sourced mobile IPs have significantly lower block rates because they aren't contaminated by prior abuse.

 How to Set Up Mobile Proxies for Instagram

 - Purchase a mobile proxy bandwidth bundle.
 Sign up at databay.com/proxies/mobile and fund a balance.
-Mobile proxies start at $5.50/GB.
+Mobile proxies start from $2.5/GB.

 - Generate a sticky session username per account.
 The username format is typically

 USER-zone-mobile-sessionId-abc123whereabc123is a unique identifier per Instagram account.
-This keeps the same carrier IP for up to 120 minutes during a session. - Choose geography and carrier.
+This keeps the same mobile IP for up to 120 minutes during a session. - Choose geography.
 Add

--countryCode-us-carrier-tmobile(or your target carrier) to the username to select specific carrier ASN and country. - Configure your anti-detect browser profile.
+-countryCode-us(or your target country) to the username to select a specific country, or target by continent. - Configure your anti-detect browser profile.
 In Multilogin, Gologin, or similar, create a profile per Instagram account, set the proxy to

 - Monitor bandwidth and session stability.
 The Databay dashboard shows bandwidth per session, active connections, and IP churn.
 Set alerts for unexpected patterns.